9. TCP/IP Programming

 ' attributes

-Private portEcoute As Integer ' the port for listening to client requests
+Private portEcoute As Integer ' the ability to listen to customer requests

 MyBase.New(DSNimpots, Timpots, colLimites, colCoeffR, colCoeffN)